tavjo/NIH-S-Index_Challenge-Phase1/phase1_demo_slice_plan.md

-Below is a code-free, bullet-level “construction manual” for your **Findability demonstration slice**.
+Below is a code-free, bullet-level "construction manual" for your **Findability demonstration slice**.
 It is organised by work-stream so you—or a collaborator—can tick items off chronologically.
 A one-page deliverable matrix follows at the end.

 ---